Can stress and anxiety cause Meniere's disease?

 At the very least, it must be worth remembering that no amount of avoidable stress is worth bringing on vertigo.
 When you feel your stress levels rising, stop, step back, take a deep breath and walk away.

 What ever you choose to do to combat stress and Meniere's it is important you do something positive.
-In general day to day living, try and surround yourself with positive people who make you smile and if you are stressed at work, or with the kids, just take a step back, take a deep breath and remid yourself that none of what you are stressed about is worth bringing on a vertigo attack.
+In general day to day living, try and surround yourself with positive people who make you smile and if you are stressed at work, or with the kids, just take a step back, take a deep breath and remind yourself that none of what you are stressed about is worth bringing on a vertigo attack.
 So chill out and get your priorities right; your health may just depend on it.

-Stress, Anxiety and Meniere's Disease
+Stress, anxiety and Meniere's Disease